Ultra-Code/archsway/README.md

 - Enable systemd-boot as boot manager (`bootctl install`)
 - Start iwd, systemd-networkd, systemd-resolved system services
 - enabling systemd-boot-update service to update systemd-boot on systemd upgrade
-- river/sway as window manager with swayidle and swaylock for idle and lock management and levee/yambar for bar management
+- river/sway as window manager with swayidle and waylock for idle and lock management and levee/yambar for bar management
     - base
     - btrfs-progs
     - bcachefs-tools